chouakifares/pendu/README.md

 # pendu
-a simple hangued man game with a GUI
+a simple hanged man game with a GUI made as a second year project for an OOP course